DaWelter/replicantface/readme.md

 current models as guideline.
 The script `replicantface/add_accessories.py`, to be used from blenders script editor, can merge external scenes with accessories into the main scene `human_scene-v3.blend`.
 The module `replicantface/randomize_accessoires.py` must then be changed.
-Its main responsibility is random sampling of accessories, prevention of unreasonable combinations.
+Its main responsibility is random sampling of accessories and prevention of unreasonable combinations.
 The issue hereby is that it contains hardcoded names and logic for the missing paid models that the author happened to use.

 The last step involving the assets is copying the files from `assets/humgen-assets` to HumGen3D's true asset folder.